 In service: 2017

 The Qiam-1 is a single-stage, liquid fueled SRBM.
 The missile measures 11.5 m in length, 0.88 m in body diameter, 0.66 m in warhead diameter, and weighs 6,155 kg at launch.
-It can deliver a 750 kg payload to ranges between 700 and 800 km.
-Known to carry conventional high explosive or submunition warheads, the missile may also be capable of carrying a nuclear payload as well.
+It is reportedly capable of delivering a 750 kg payload to ranges between 700 and 800 km.